Brickfilm: Communities

 Brickfilms.com by Brick à Brack is an online community dedicated to brickfilming.
 Founded December 16, 2000 by Jason Rowoldt, Brickfilms.com was the first internet brickfilming community ever created.
 The website hosts a brickfilm directory, threads for filmmakers, technical articles, resources and organizes many brickfilm contests.
 In 2007 the site was the Internet's "main hub for Lego filmmaking", according to the Wall Street Journal.
-Brickfilms.com was acquired by the French non-profit organization Brick à Brack in 2022.
-This group of brickfilm enthusiasts also contribute to many LEGO events to share the art of the brickfilming with many AFOL (Adult Fan Of Lego) and TFOL (Teenager Fan Of Lego).
-It is currently the largest active brickfilming community on the Internet.

-Bricks in Motion is a website focused on the art of brickfilming.
+Bricks in Motion is an online community focused on the art of brickfilming.
 It was originally founded in 2001 as the personal website of pioneering brickfilmer Thomas Foote, and the current incarnation was founded by Jonathan Schlaepfer in 2008 as a new community-focused brickfilming website, featuring a forum and later a film directory.
-It became the main home of the English-speaking brickfilming community following an exodus from Brickfilms.com beginning in 2008.
-The current site administrators are Chris Wynn and Sean Willis.
+Starting in 2008, it became the main home of the English-speaking brickfilming community at the time, following an exodus from Brickfilms.com.
+The current administrators are Chris Wynn and Sean Willis.
+It is one of the largest and most active online communities.
+Bricks in Motion annually hosts the two largest community-run brickfilming contests, the Twenty-Four-Hour-Animation Contest (abbreviated to THAC) and the Brickfilm Rapidly All Week Long contest (abbreviated to BRAWL).

+Brickfilm Day is an online community known for its annual Brickfilm Day event, in which participants submit a brickfilm or a video about brickfilming, all to be released on one day.
+The first Brickfilm Day festival was in 2018, celebrating the 45th anniversary of En rejse til månen (Danish for Journey to the Moon).
+They have organized several brickfilm community projects, such as recreations of popular movie trailers and scenes.
+Brickfilm Day does not have a dedicated website, but does have a community on Discord.

 Film festivals

-There are many film festivals in the brickfilming community that are dedicated entirely to the screen of brickfilms.
+There are multiple film festivals in the brickfilming community that are dedicated entirely to the screening of brickfilms, usually as part of a wider Lego convention.
 A few notable festivals are the Brickworld Film Festival, based in Chicago, Cine Brick, a Portugal-based brickfilming festival, and Steinerei, a German brickfilming festival.

 Documentary

-The owner of the Bricks In Motion website, Philip Heinrich, and his production company, Ergo Possum, started a Kickstarter campaign to crowdsource the funding of his feature-length movie, Bricks in Motion: The Documentary, which is a documentary that follows brickfilmers from around the world and showcases their diverse personalities and their love for the craft, reaching a total of $12,800 and starting production in 2014.
+In 2014, The owner of the Bricks In Motion website, Philip Heinrich, and his production company, Ergo Possum, started a Kickstarter campaign to crowdsource the funding of a feature-length movie, Bricks in Motion, a documentary that follows brickfilmers from around the world and showcases their diverse personalities and their love for the craft.
+It reached a total of $12,800 and started production in 2014.
 Production was completed in December 2015, and the film was released on various streaming services in 2017.